LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through

 \subsection{Filtering of CMB anisotropies}

-The clean CMB maps estimated in the previous section need to be filtered to remove masked regions and down-weight noisy areas.
+The clean CMB maps estimated in the previous section need to be filtered to remove masked regions and down-weight noisy areas, a required step before lensing reconstruction.
 We use an inverse-variance filter (or C-inverse filter) for our lensing analysis.
 Its definition can be derived from that of the well-known Wiener filter (WF), which in the case of Gaussian noise and signal, provides the optimal maximum a posteriori reconstruction of the signal~\cite{MAP_Carron_2017}.
 Wiener-filtered maps are given by